-School today, we are actually referring to two different phenomena: the historical Hudson River School of the Jacksonian Period and the Hudson River School that was rediscovered in the 1930s and elevated to the status of a national style after the Second World War.
-16 The Hudson River School we are talking about today is no longer that of the Jacksonian Period (and, one may add, its admirers are no longer members of the gentry).
+elevated to the status of a national style after World War II.12 The Hudson River School we are talking about today is no longer that of the Jacksonian Period (and, one may add, its admirers are no longer members of the gentry).
 This also means, however, that the cultural meaning and aesthetic value of these paintings can no longer be explained by the rhetoric of cultural nationalism alone.
-If their aesthetic power is not constituted by their representation of a national identity, understood either as authentic or as a cultural construct of American cultural nationalism, then we have to cast another, more contemporary look at possible sources for the aesthetic experience Hudson River School paintings provide.
-The catalogue covers, with which this essay began, may be of use here once again as a point of departure: Although developments in history and the history of art are never linear and straightforward, one can nevertheless recognize an unmistakable direction in American landscape paintings of the Romantic period that can be described as an increase in theatricality, with a corresponding retreat of moral and even transcendent meanings, until in paintings like Church's Niagara (1857, fig. p.
-78), Heart of the Andes (1859, fig. p.
-69), Twilight in the Wilderness (1860, fig. 7), and Cotopaxi (1862, fig. 8) we are beginning to have representations of pure force, threatening voids, and flaming skies in which revelation no longer emanates from divine will but from what can be called "aestheticization."17
+If their aesthetic power is not constituted by their representation of a national identity, understood either as authentic or as a cultural construct of American cultural nationalism, then we have to cast another, more contemporary look at possible sources of the aesthetic experience Hudson River School paintings provide.
+The catalogue covers, with which this essay began, may be of use here once again as a point of departure: Although developments in history and the history of art are never linear and straightforward, one can nevertheless recognize an unmistakable direction in American landscape paintings of the Romantic period that can be described as an increase in theatricality, with a corresponding retreat of moral and even transcendent meanings, until in paintings like Church's Niagara (1857), Heart of the Andes (1859), Twilight in the Wilderness (1860), and Cotopaxi (1862) we are beginning to have representations of pure force, threatening voids, and flaming skies in which revelation no longer emanates from divine will but from what can be called "aestheticization."
+13